onebeyond/css-pills/docs/pills/understanding-logical-properties-in-css.md

 }
 ```

 For example, in English, text is written from left to right, which is known as the horizontal writing mode.
-However, in languages like Arabic or Hebrew, text is written from right to left, which is known as the vertical writing mode.
+However, in languages like Japanese, text is written from top to bottom, which is known as the vertical writing mode.

-BLOCK INLINE
-ejemplo españa
-ejemplo arabe

 ##
 When should we use logical properties?